-All persons employed for the protection of the revenue under the direction of the Minister or of the Director-General shall be deemed and taken to be duly employed for the protection of the revenue; and the averment in any information that such person was so duly employed shall be sufficient proof thereof, unless the defendant in such information shall prove to the contrary.
+Persons employed 161.
+All persons employed for the protection of the revenue under the direction of the revenue to be deemed to be duly employed.
+161. All persons employed for the protection of the revenue; and the direction of the revenue; and the averment in any information that such person was so duly employed shall be sufficient proof thereof, unless the defendant in such information shall prove to the contrary.